 Businesses are deeply involved in politics, make no mistake.
 Government affairs teams are made up with people tasked with making political decisions.
 For example, they decide how a business treats its community and how it makes decisions that affect the public.
 Or, to put it in more colloquial terms, lobbying.

 These are all necessary functions, as stakeholders in any corporation include the general public beyond its customers.
 There are laws and regulations that need to be followed, and businesses would no doubt prefer to have an easier time navigating them.

 “Politics, n.
 A strife of interests masquerading as a contest of principles.
 The conduct of public affairs for private advantage.” — Ambrose Bierce, 1906

 When it comes to taking a stand on issues or personalities though, it's risky.
-We'll be talking more about risk in Friday’s subscriber-only edition.
-Be sure to sign up here:
+We cover that in more detail in the follow-up essay, previously only available to premium members, and now opened up to everyone: